Tyrrrz/CliFx/Readme.md

 > **Warning**:
 > Forceful termination of a command can only be delayed once.
-> If the user issues a second interrupt signal, the process will be killed immediately without waiting for graceful cancellation.
+> If the user issues a second interrupt signal, the process will be killed immediately, without waiting for graceful cancellation.

 ### Type activation